What is Kutakashima Island? How to get there, power spots, and historical sightseeing spots

 Kutaka Island's unique specialties are popular.

-Smoked Irabu and small boxes with brown sugar are very attractive as a reminder of your trip to Kutaka Island and as a way to experience Okinawan culture.
+Small box with smoked Irabu and brown sugaris a very attractive way to remember your trip to Kutaka Island and as a means of experiencing Okinawan culture.

 Things to keep in mind when visiting Kutaka Island